4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 Negombo Lagoon

-Negombo is a place that is dominated by water.
-You have Negombo beach, the picturesque Negombo Lagoon and the canals and rivers.
+Negombo is dominated by water.
+Its attractions include Negombo beach, the picturesque Negombo Lagoon, and canals and rivers.

 It’s a traditional fisherman town combined with beach vibes.
 Step away from the fancy resorts to explore the hidden parts.

-Check out the fish markets, the canals and quieter parts of Negombo beach to see newly caught fish drying out on the sand.
+Check out the fish markets, the canals and the quieter parts of Negombo Beach to see newly caught fish drying out on the sand.

 You’ll find the true essence of Negombo here.
 It’s one of the many uncommon places to visit in Sri Lanka